Obama’s Supreme Court nominations

 For the second time this week, the Supreme Court issued a ruling applying its famous Miranda ruling.
-A lower court had ruled that because two years had elapsed between a suspect first invoking his rig
+A lower court had ruled that because two years had elapsed between a.

-I'll have more tomorrow, but like Publius I was amazed to come home and read Alito's remarkable-and-not-in-a-good-way concurrence focusing on the Scary Black Guy who allegedly caused New H
+I'll have more tomorrow, but like Publius I was amazed to come home and read Alito's remarkable-and-not-in-a-good-way concurrence focusing on the Scary Black Guy who allegedly caused New Haven to.

-Not surprising to see the High Principle of the "Up or Down Vote" be abandoned, of course — such things are inevitable after changes in party control — but for the record.
+Not surprising to see the High Principle of the "Up or Down Vote" be abandoned, of course -- such things are inevitable after changes in party control -- but for.

 Like Yglesias, I strongly recommend this piece from Jeffrey Toobin.
-Supreme Court appointments being political, various forms of diversity have always been a major part of the selection process for ju
+Supreme Court appointments being political, various forms of diversity have always been a major part of the selection process for.

 Sonia Sotomayor's record on protecting people from needlessly degrading searches is certainly considerably more encouraging than that of the previous nominee.
-Unfortunately, this will probably b
+Unfortunately, this will probably be too late to help.

 I have an article up over at Comment Is Free about he Sotomayor nomination.
-Since her confirmation is (barring unforseen circumstances) inevitable, what matters is the nature of the process itself.
-An
+Since her confirmation is (barring unforseen circumstances) inevitable, what matters is the nature of the process.

-I generally respect Ramesh Ponnuru, but his assertion that Sotomayor is "Obama's Miers" is just appalling stuff, and is a classic example of the double standards that Sotomayor is li
+I generally respect Ramesh Ponnuru, but his assertion that Sotomayor is "Obama's Miers" is just appalling stuff, and is a classic example of the double standards that Sotomayor is likely.